 Access the submenu to make changes to the following settings for PCI devices.

 Onboard GLAN1/Onboard GLAN2 (Gigabit- LAN) OPROM Configure

-Enabling this option provides the capability to boot from GLAN.
+Select Enabled to allow the system to boot from the GLAN1 connection or the GLAN 2 connection.
 The options are Disabled and Enabled.